cabforum/netsec/docs/NSR.md

 The CA MUST define and follow a program for performing penetration tests.

-A defined program for performing penetration tests MUST minimally ensure that:
+A defined program for performing penetration tests MUST ensure that:

    1. penetration tests are performed:
       * at least on an annual basis; and